A New Jersey man is convicted of attempted murder in the stabbing of Salman Rushdie

 MAYVILLE, N.Y. — (AP) — A New Jersey man was convicted Friday of attempted murder for stabbing author Salman Rushdie multiple times on a New York lecture stage in 2022.

-Jurors, who deliberated for less than two hours, also found Hadi Matar, 27, guilty of assault for wounding a man who was on stage with Rushdie at the time.
+Jurors delivered the verdict after deliberating for less than two hours, also finding Hadi Matar, 27, guilty of assault for wounding a man who was on the Chautauqua Institution stage with Rushdie at the time.

-Matar ran onto the stage at the Chautauqua Institution where Rushdie was about to speak on Aug.
+Matar ran up to Rushdie as he was about to speak on Aug.
 12, 2022, and stabbed him more than a dozen times before a live audience.
 The attack left the 77-year-old prizewinning novelist blind in one eye.

 Rushdie was the key witness during seven days of testimony, describing in graphic detail his life-threatening injuries and long and painful recovery.

-Matar, sitting at the defense table, looked down but had no obvious reaction when the jury delivered the verdict.
+Matar, who stood for the verdict, looked down at the defense table but had no obvious reaction when the jury delivered the verdict.
 As he was led out of the courtroom in handcuffs, he quietly uttered, "Free Palestine," echoing comments he has frequently made while entering and leaving the trial.

 The judge set sentencing for April 23.
-Matar could receive up to 25 years in prison.
+Matar could receive up to 25 years in prison, which District Attorney Jason Schmidt noted is the maximum for a conviction on attempted murder in the second degree.

-His public defender, Nathaniel Barone, said Matar was disappointed but also well-prepared for the verdict.

-District Attorney Jason Schmidt played a slow-motion video of the attack for the jury Friday during his closing argument, pointing out the assailant as he emerged from the audience, walked up a staircase to the stage and broke into a run toward Rushdie.

-“I want you to look at the unprovoked nature of this attack,” Schmidt said.
-“I want you to look at the targeted nature of the attack.
-There were a lot of people around that day but there was only one person who was targeted.”
+Matar was disappointed, according to his public defender, Nathaniel Barone.
+"But I thought, quite frankly, that he was well prepared for the verdict, regardless of what it was,” Barone said.

+In his comments following the verdict, Schmidt said video evidence helped make the case “rock solid.”

+“We had a number of different angles to show the jurors," he said.
+"It really is as compelling as it can possibly get.”

+Schmidt added: “Mr. Matar came into this community as a visitor.
+And really, it’s my job to make sure that he stays a resident of New York state for the next 25 years."

-Assistant public defender Andrew Brautigan told the jury that prosecutors have not proved that Matar intended to kill Rushdie.
+During his closing argument, assistant public defender Andrew Brautigan told the jury that prosecutors had not proved that Matar intended to kill Rushdie.
 The distinction is important for an attempted-murder conviction.

-“You will agree something bad happened to Mr. Rushdie, but you don’t know what Mr. Matar’s conscious objective was,” Brautigan said.
-“The testimony you have heard doesn’t establish anything more than a chaotic noisy outburst that occurred that injured Mr. Rushdie.”

-Matar had with him knives, not a gun or bomb, his attorneys have said previously.
-And in response to testimony that the injuries were life-threatening, they have noted that Rushdie’s heart and lungs were uninjured.

 Schmidt said while it’s not possible to read Matar’s mind, “it’s foreseeable that if you’re going to stab someone 10 or 15 times about the face and neck, it’s going to result in a fatality.”

-Rushdie, 77, was the key witness during testimony that began last week.
-The Booker Prize-winning author told jurors he thought he was dying when a masked stranger ran onto the stage and stabbed and slashed at him until being tackled by bystanders.
+Rushdie, who has been famous worldwide since the novel "Midnight's Children" was published more than 40 years ago, told jurors he thought he was dying when a masked stranger ran onto the stage and stabbed and slashed at him until being tackled by bystanders.
 Rushdie showed jurors his now-blinded right eye, usually hidden behind a darkened eyeglass lens.

 He also slowed down video showing Matar approaching the seated Rushdie from behind and reaching around him to stab at his torso with a knife.
 Rushdie raises his arms and rises from his seat, walking and stumbling for a few steps with Matar hanging on, swinging and stabbing until they both fall and are surrounded by onlookers who rush in to separate them.